-In this special three-part blog series I strip SEO down to the basics.
+In this special two-part blog series I strip SEO down to the basics.
 It is my goal to empower you and fill you with a new sense of confidence through giving you a simple no jargon overview of Search Engine Optimisation.

 What we will cover: